Marco-Parente/autojot/README.md

             2. Update the tags, if necessary
             3. Update the 'updated_at' tag
             4. Return the updated file content and ask if the user wants to save os discard the changes made

+- You may also provide your intent to skip the classification part of the flow  by prepending your input with '/search' or '/upsert'

 ## Example usages
 ### Querying for an existing note